 The astonishing young tenor Taylor Stayton anchored the overall vocal excellence with an effortless traversal of the title role.
 Time was when the vocal demands of this opus limited any production attempts to the occasional appearance of someone like Rockwell Blake who could make at least a decent stab at the Count.
 These days, high-flying tenors seem to be turning up with happy regularity, and with his performance here, Mr. Stayton has announced that he is deserving to be numbered on the short list of Rossini all-stars.

-Rossini’s Le Comte Ory sparkled on July 5.
+Rossini’s Le Comte Ory sparkled.
 Taylor Stayton’s sunny, stratospheric tenor is ideally suited to Rossini, and he made a pyrotechnical feast of the title role.
 He also proved himself a superlative comedian, and the fact that he’s handsome doesn’t hurt.

 The very gifted Taylor Stayton’s laser-bright timbre boasts an exceptional fluidity above the staff and is probably ideally displayed in Rossini, but his Ernesto was no slouch.